FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 this period.
 As a result, there are now numerous scattered Turkish communities,

 villages, and cities all over Iran.
-Additionally, there are several national regions in Iran where
+Additionally, there are several Turkish National Regions in Iran where

 1- TURKILI (Persian: TORKÉSTANترکستان , TURKÜSTANتورکوستان , Arabic: